 - Various “security” apps in the Google Play and Apple stores that are riddled with malware and tracking libraries.

 We’ve also noticed various privacy tools that are bought up by outside companies, which may have a fundamentally different mission and business model.
-One example is with CyberGhost, a Romanian VPN service that was purchased by Crossrider, a company that produces malware for data collection.

 How does this relate to System1 and the creation of the “Privacy One Group” that was used to acquire Startpage?